funbox/babel-plugin-typograf/README.md

        'common/nbsp/afterNumber',
      ],

-     // Here you can disabled typograf rules that are enabled by default
+     // Here you can disable Typograf rules that are enabled by default
      disableRules: [
        'common/punctuation/quote',
      ],